BBC Music Magazine Award 2024

 Arcana FM

-Rebeca's album with Mark Bebbington of the complete piano music of Vaughan Williams is Number 3 in the Classical Music Charts!
+Rebeca's album with Mark Bebbington of the complete piano music of Ralph Vaughan Williams (SOMM Records 2017) reached Number 3 in the Specialist Classical Music Charts!

 Awards spotlight movie highlighting Rebeca's career path